mnot/I-D/web-proxy-desc/draft.md

 NOTE: Many user agents refuse to show an error response to a CONNECT to the user, in order to deal with the issues brought to light by {{bad-proxy}}.
-While effective in dealing with those attacks, doing so effectively disallows communication between the proxy and the end user; this requirement is designed to force clients to re-open that channel.
+While effective in dealing with those attacks, doing so effectively disallows communication between the proxy and the end user; this requirement is designed to re-open that channel.

 If a WPD proxy becomes unresponsive, clients SHOULD consider it failed and attempt to use another proxy (if available) or inform the end user (if not available).
 Clients SHOULD regularly attempt to